Enlarged prostate/BPH/LUTS

 Generally, prostate enucleation (HoLEP, ThuLEP) is the most effective treatment as it removes more tissue than other procedures so is better at improving urinary symptoms and bladder emptying, it also a quicker recovery than the traditional TURP.
 Some men may prefer a minimally invasive procedure (Rezum, Urolift, PAE) due to lower potential side effects, but they are less good at improving symptoms and bladder emptying compared with HoLEP and TURP.
 Aquablation is another good option that has similar results to TURP but has fewer sexual side effects (such as retrograde ejaculation).

 Men with LUTS need a thorough assessment to make sure there are no other issues (such as prostate cancer).
 If a diagnosis of benign prostate enlargement (BPH) is confirmed Mr Brewin will discuss your treatment options to help you decide the best treatment for your individual situation.
+The surgical treatment options depend on the size of your prostate, severity of your symptoms but most men will have a number of treatment options.
+This decision aid by NHS England can be helpful when considering these options.

 For men in retention of urine, where the prostate has caused enough blockage to completely prevent passing urine, a catheter needs to be inserted.
 To treat this and allow men to get catheter free, HoLEP or TURP are the most effective treatments (although in some situations men may opt for Aquablation or a minimally invasive procedure).